 The U.S. Coast Guard used to be part of the Department of Transportation but after 9/11 was moved to the Department of Homeland Security.
 Originally, the Coast Guard was a Treasury Department agency concerned with stopping smugglers.
 Its additional duties became ocean/waterways safety and rescue, as well as checking shipping.
-During wartime, the Coast Guard would be moved to the Department of Defense, serving as part of the US Navy while maintaining its status as an independent service) and would also handle coastal and waterway defense.
+During wartime, the Coast Guard could be moved to the Department of Defense, serving as part of the US Navy while maintaining its status as an independent service, and would also handle coastal and waterway defensenote .
 Since the "War On Drugs", the Coast Guard began to change and now spends 95% of their efforts in drug interdiction.
 US law means that anything between the coast and 3 nautical miles (5.6 km) out is state territory, while beyond that out to international waters is federal territory.
 Coast Guardsmen also serve on Navy and Marine ships in LEDETs (Law Enforcement DETatchments) to handle any civilian-type boardings and such.
 The Navy and Marines both act as if subject to Posse Comitatus, while the CG is not and does not.
 Port Security Units are also deployed just about everywhere as, well, Port Security.

 The National Guard

 The National Guard aren't really a police force, more reservists for the Yanks with Tanks.
 Each state has an Air National Guard, who play a part in US air defense and get to fly F-16s.
 20 Presidents have been in the National Guard at some point in their lives.
 The main role in terms of law enforcement is in the field of riot control.
 The Posse Comitatus Act of 1878 prohibits the use of the regular military in domestic law enforcement (except for when ordered by the President under exceptional circumstances, such as the Insurrection Act), but does allow the National Guard to be used.
 The Guard's other main role has nothing to do with law enforcement at all — they're typically called out for disaster relief operations when a state gets hit by something really nasty.
 The National Guard is run by state and is under the authority of the Governor of that state.
 The President can, however, "federalize" a state National Guard, placing them under his or her control.
 The most notable case was in 1957, where Arkansas National Guard troopers were taken into federal command to enforce racial desegregation in Little Rock schools.

 Naval Criminal Investigative Service.
 Half civilian, this organization investigates crimes related to the US Navy and Marine Corps - any death on a vessel, aircraft or facility.
-NCIS is a primarily civilian agency that reports directly to the Secretary of the Navy, who is a civilian appointed by the President working directly for the Secretary of Defense, and is thus outside both the Navy and Marine Corps chain of command.
-However, NCIS works closely with Marine Corps and Navy personnel serving as military police and naval security forces, as well as with civilians who serve as law enforcement officers at some naval installations.
+NCIS is a primarily civilian agency that reports directly to the Secretary of the Navy, who is a civilian appointed by the President working directly for the Secretary of Defense, and is thus above/outside both the Navy and Marine Corps service chains of command.
+However, NCIS works closely with Marine Corps and Navy personnel serving as military police and naval security forces, as well as with other civilian police officers who serve as law enforcement officers at some naval installations.
 Obviously, due to its relationship with the naval service, it frequently operates abroad as well, often performing investigations and security evaluations of foreign ports that US ships might call to.
 They conduct criminal investigations under the provisions of the Uniform Code of Military Justice (UCMJ) and other federal statutes.
 Analogous to the Law & Order TV-series: NCIS is the "Law" part, while JAG is the "Order" part.
-For those wondering why a military branch needs a civilian agency for criminal investigation, there are two reasons:
+For those wondering why a military branch needs a civilian agency for criminal investigation, there are three reasons:

-All five branches of the US armed forces have some kind of military police force (M Ps for the Army, M As for the Navy, S Fs for the Air Force, M Es and Coast Guard Police for the Coast Guard, who knows what for the Marines), primarily concerned with crimes commited on base, and with providing security to military assets and facilities.
+All five branches of the US armed forces have some kind of military police force (MPs for the Army, MAs for the Navy, SFs (Security Forces, not Special Forces) for the Air Force, MEs and Coast Guard Police for the Coast Guard, who knows what for the Marines), primarily concerned with crimes committed on base, and with providing security to military assets and facilities.
 In any given military movie, expect them to show up to bring any zany (or drunken) hijinks to an end when The Squad sneaks out for a night to unwind.
 Equipment, training, specific roles, and tactics vary from one service to the next (the Army Military Police and the Air Force Security Forces have differing standard procedures for firearms handling, much to the ongoing chagrin and amusement of either branch).
 Jurisdiction Friction is generally avoided: The MPs deal with stuff on base, the local police handle everything off base.
 Any Hot Pursuit situation on the base can be contained by closing the (very sturdy) gates, and any Hot Pursuit situation leading onto the base... is generally not a recommended course of action.
 Assuming that the aforementioned gate isn't quickly blocked off (and it often can be, very quickly), the military cops are armed and do not take kindly to unauthorized personnel trying to force their way onto the base, due to previous incidents involving vehicle bombs.
 For the most part, if you don't work on a military base, you'll never encounter the MPs.
 They also have additional duties while deployed overseas, but by then it's out of the scope of this article.
 There is a separate civilian police force guarding The Pentagon, the Pentagon Force Protection Agency (PFPA), which pretty much does the same things there as the various military polices forces does elsewhere.